Ongoing monitoring

 • updating units within a course to a later equivalent version, including core and elective units, and any pre-requisite units

-• minor updates to enterprise units of competency that do not change the outcome of the unit, and which do not require a code or title change, such as:
+• minor updates to enterprise units of competency that do not change the outcome of the unit and do not require a code or title change, such as:

 • replacing pre-requisite units of competency with updated equivalent units